Rules

 10.6 Weather rules and corrective measures may include but are not limited to:

-• 10.6.1 Postponing during periods of lightning strikes.
-Bagging paper targets to protect from moisture, plaster loss and replacement.
+10.6.1 Postponing during periods of lightning strikes.
+Bagging paper targets to protect from moisture, paster loss and replacement.
 Adding inert material to the shooting area to improve dangerous footing conditions.
-Using rubber bands, clips or other devices to secure knock down steel targets and clay targets.
+Using rubber bands, clips or other devices to secure knock down steel targets, and clay targets.

 10.7 Coaching is allowed.
-Only Event Official’s can call hits.
-Coaches are required to stay behind the Event Official.
+Only RO’s can call hits.
+Coaches are required to stay behind the RO.
 Coaches can hand you anything but a loaded gun.
 See 10.7.1.

-• a.
-Come from the pre-designated area marked by the Event Official.
+1. Come from the pre-designated area marked by the RO.

-• b.
-Confirmed by an Event Official that it is completely empty (no magazine inserted, no ammo in the chamber, tube or gun).
-This will be done prior to the competitor starting.
+2. Confirmed by an RO that it is completely empty (no magazine inserted, no ammo in the chamber, tube or gun).
+This will be done prior to the shooter starting.

-• c.
-Carried muzzle straight up to the competitor.
+3. Carried muzzle straight up to the shooter.

-• e.
-Not meeting the requirements of the above a, b, and c rule will result in a Match Disqualification for the person handling the gun and the competitor can not use it.
+5. Not meeting the requirements of the above a, b and c rule will result in a Match Disqualification for the person handling the gun and the shooter can not use it.

 10.8 Walls, props and banners can not be shot over, under or through unless stated differently in the WSB.
 If this happens, it is a Prohibited Action Penalty plus the targets engaged will be scored as a Miss.

-10.9 The Match Director has the right to change or revise these rules as needed.
-Any topic not covered in this ruleset is completely up to the discretion of the match director.
+10.9 The Match Director has the right to change or alter rules as needed.
+Any topic not covered in this ruleset is completely up to the match director.